JoseMokeni/Image-Colorization/README.md

 ### 1.2- Making Datasets and DataLoaders

-I hope the code is self-explanatory.
-I'm resizing the images and flipping horizontally (flipping only if it is training set) and then I read an RGB image, convert it to Lab color space and separate the first (grayscale) channel and the color channels as my inputs and targets for the models  respectively.
-Then I'm making the data loaders.
+We hope the code is self-explanatory.
+We are resizing the images and flipping horizontally (flipping only if it is training set) and then We read an RGB image, convert it to Lab color space and separate the first (grayscale) channel and the color channels as our inputs and targets for the models  respectively.
+Then We are making the data loaders.

 ```python